5l1v3r1/Sonarr-wiki/Delay-Profiles.md

 ##### Example 3:

-A common use for delay profiles is to emphasize one protocol of another.
+A common use for delay profiles is to emphasize one protocol over another.
 For example, you might only want to download a BitTorrent release if nothing has been uploaded to Usenet after a certain amount of time.

 You could set a 60 minute timer for BitTorrent, and a 0 minute timer for Usenet.